benbauer14/introJava/README.md

 8) Arrays - Array creation, editing and counting of index
 9) ArrayList - ArrayList creation, adding, removing, editing
 10) Random Number - While loops until 5 is rolled and prints each result
+11) this - Explanation of this with examples using variables and methods